 Yeah, and of course, with a lot of those devices, certainly with some of the software that we use, you can automatically create a transcript from it.
-Admittedly, one which will have lots of errors in it, but a transcript where you could recreate the transcript and just keep the paper record if for some reason recording is deemed to be less suitable.
+Admittedly, one which will have lots of errors in it, but a transcript where you could create the transcript and just keep the paper record if for some reason recording is deemed to be less suitable.

-You indeed you could and I can't tell you which was will and won't allow that because as I say, we don't go into looking into all of them.
+Indeed, you could, and I can't tell you which will and won't allow that because as I say, we don't go into looking into all of them.
 But the important thing is, people must be made aware that you've got a device and the purpose you're using it for.
 And as I say, if you're going to keep it, rather than just having it as a just in case for working alone, then you would need to make sure people have consented to that.

-Can I just say that Sandra as well that you were talking about the GDPR overrides.
-So in that circumstance, so the patient can't actually not not have to agree because it's part of the it's part of health and safety, health and safety.
-But if you're going to save it, save it or other reasons, then you the patient would have to be given the option.
+Can I just say there, Sandra as well that you were talking about the GDPR overrides.
+So in that circumstance, so the patient can't actually not have to agree because it's part of the health and safety.
+But if you're going to save it for other reasons, then the patient would have to be given the option to say no.

 Does that kind of make sense?
-Any other bits there, you want to kind of bring in there before we're going to allow some time for people to ask any more questions, Stephen, if any more of come in?
+Any other bits there, you want to kind of bring in there before we're going to allow some time for people to ask any more questions, Steven, if any more have come in?

 Yeah.
-So I just want to interrupt.
+Sorry, I didn't want to interrupt.
 I know you said you wanted to get questions at the end.
-But of course, we'd like to hear them as you as you run through.
+But of course, we like to hear them as you run through.
 I've got some more questions here already.